-The traditional part of Montreal, known as the Old Montreal, offers many of the city’s activities.
-Take a cruise down the river, walk along European-style streets or dine at one of the many delectable restaurants in the area.
-Old Montreal is also home to many important museums like the Marguerite Bourgeoys Museum, as well as various art galleries.
+The traditional part of Montreal, Canada known as Old Montreal, offers many of the city’s activities.
+You can take a cruise down the river, walk along European-style streets or dine at one of the many fine restaurants in the area.
+It is also home to many important museums like the Marguerite Bourgeoys Museum, as well as various art galleries.

-Running along the Saint Lawrence River is Montreal’s port; one of the most important in Canada.
+Running along the Saint Lawrence River is Montreal’s port, one of the most important in Canada.
 The Old Port, not to be confused with The Port of Montreal, offers many great activities like jet boating or cruises.
-Jean Drapeau Park is comprised of two islands in the Saint Lawrence River where you can find outdoor activities to be enjoyed year-round.
+Jean Drapeau Park is one of the two islands in the Saint Lawrence River where you can find outdoor activities to be enjoyed year-round.
 One of the islands, Saint Helen’s, is home to La Ronde, a Six Flags amusement park.

-Throughout Montreal you’ll discover over 30 museums, among them The Montreal Museum of Fine Arts which is the oldest museum of art in Canada.
-Not to mention the always noteworthy Canadian Centre for Architecture and Montreal Museum of Contemporary Art; which is located in Place des Arts a major performing arts centre in Montreal.
-For over 40 years the Place des Arts has hosted some of the biggest names in the arts and is also home to the Montreal Symphony, Opera and Ballet.
+Throughout Montreal you’ll discover over 30 museums, including the Montreal Museum of Fine Arts which is the oldest museum of art in Canada.
+Not to mention the always noteworthy Canadian Centre for Architecture and Montreal Museum of Contemporary Art; which is located in Place des Arts a major performing arts centre.